-Dervishly Delightful Special – Stay 3, pay for 2 offer – On sale all year round.
-For further information, click here.
+Dervishly Delightful Special – Stay 3, pay for 2 offer – On sale all year round for 2018.
+For more information.
+Click here.

 Today your half-day Food & Culture tour gives you a unique and personal insight into traditional Cappadocian cuisine and village life.
 Starting with a visit to the remote village of Ayvali, you will be welcomed into a villager’s home to prepare a typical Anatolian meal, learn about Turkish culinary traditions, and feast on regional specialities such as delicate ‘borek’ pastries, traditional bulgur soup, yaprak sarmasi, manti and dolaz.
 Much of village life centres around the traditional coffee-house, where the village gentlemen gather to drink tea and coffee, and socialize.
 After a strong Turkish coffee bid goodbye to the friendly hosts and then stroll through Ayvali’s tiny streets at which the locals may invite you for tea or homemade desserts for their kitchens or visit the local market.
 As Cappadocia is one of Turkey’s largest wine producing regions, finish off your morning sampling organic fruit or visit one of the cool storage caves.

 Begin the day with a spectacular balloon flight (optional extra) over the deep canyons and lush fertile valleys which provide the balloons with an ideal playground for the unique and memorable flight.
 Gentle winds carry you over places that could never be reached, except by balloon.
 Every flight is a fantastic adventure as you float intimately amongst the fairy chimneys and soar over the magnificent Cappadocian landscape with experienced operators whose passion, tempered with more than 20 years of experience flying balloons has made them the best ballooning operator in Turkey.
 This is truly “the experience of a lifetime!”
 Complete with a traditional celebration party with champagne and cakes.